-The deviation in firm values is a weighted average of the change in each firm's value $(\hat{\Pi}{f0})$, where the weights correspond to the value added generated by the firm $(wL_f+r_fV_f)$ divided by baseline consumption (C).
+The deviation in firm values is a weighted average of the change in each firm's value $(\hat{\Pi}{f0})$ , where the weights correspond to the value added generated by the firm $(wL_f+r_fV_f)$ divided by baseline consumption (C).
 We estimate the change in each firm's value due to announcement j as its log return on the first day the markets could trade the new information ("high-frequency identification").
 There is a bias tradeoff in choosing the length of the window.
-On the one hand, a shorter window may lead to biased estimates if there is over-or under-reaction in the short run, if the tariff announcement leaks before its formal announcement, or if relevant information is released later.
-On the other hand, a longer window may lead to noisy estimates, as unrelated news is released over time.
-As a robustness exercise, we also experiment with a three-day window, and we find that our results are qualitatively similar.
+On the one hand, a shorter window may lead to biased estimates if there is over- or under-reaction in the short run, if the tariff announcement leaks before its formal announcement, or if relevant information is released later.
+On the other hand, a longer window will lead to noisier estimates, as unrelated news is released over time.